 The hike is 5 miles round trip and is definitely on the longer side of waterfall day hikes.
 The good news is that it’s an incredibly easy hike for all ages.
 The last 100 yards or so present a steeper climb that requires some patience.
 But the rest of the hike is on a well maintained trail and has slow and gradual elevation which means you’ll be lucky to break a sweat even in summer.
 So despite it being a long hike that will take you a couple of hours, the ease of the trail makes up for it.

 The entire trail follows Dodd Creek, which flows out of Raven Cliff Falls.
-So even if you get tired on the hike or want to take a break, there are plenty of places to jump off and find some solitude on a rock in the middle of the creek.
+So even if you get tired on the hike or want to take a break, there are plenty of places to jump off and find some solitude on a rock near the creek.
 Since this is so centrally located to Helen, be prepared to experience some crowds.
 We’ve done this trail over a dozen times and have never been overwhelmed with people.
 However, you can expect to pass a few dozen people on the way there no matter which season you go.

 Once you get to the actual waterfall, be prepared to be impressed as it is one of the tallest in Georgia that we’ve seen.
 Again, be prepared for a short, but somewhat strenuous push to the viewing area.
 But once you get there it’s well worth it.
 There is a less established, borderline vertical trail to the very top of the falls from which you can look down.
 But save your energy and breath and just enjoy the falls from the base.

 Here’s where we give you the one tip that we will probably regret later.